asim-v/home_surveillance/Readme.md

-This fork was heavily modified and runs with Python 3.6 on a Nvidia Jetson series (with CUDA capabilities 5.3,6.2,7.2).
+This fork was heavily modified and runs with Python 3.6 on a Nvidia Jetson series (JetPack 4.3 / L4T 32.3.x with CUDA capabilities 5.3,6.2,7.2).